mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/tz-vs-eth/tz-vs-eth.md

 developing smart contracts for Ethereum in Solidity.
-We will cover the key differences between Solidity and LIGO, compare the execution model of Ethereum and Tezos blockchains, and list the features you should be aware of while developing smart contracts for Tezos.
+We will cover the key differences between Solidity and LIGO, compare the execution model of Ethereum and Tezos blockchains, and list the features you should be aware of while developing smart contracts for Mavryk.

 ## Languages and libraries